Qiyu6769/Qiyu/index.md

 ## About Me  ##

 My name is Qiyu Yang.
 I am major in Financial Engineering and I will graduate from Lehigh University with a master of science degree in May 2023.
 I seek to be part of a team that reflects my ambitious and driven personality.
-I am going to accelerating my professionalism, and in doing so, establishing a meaningful career focused on societal impact.

 ---